Marshal: Ceremonial and protocol

 Usually in monarchies, one or several of the senior dignitaries bear the title of Marshal or a compound such as Court Marshal (not related to court martial, therefore usually called Marshal of the Court to prevent confusion) or more rarely Grand Marshal.

 The function of the Marshal of the Court varies according to national tradition, but frequently he is the chief of staff of the monarch's household (meaning the palace and other domains).
-Often the position anlso includes the honorary privilege as chief of the protocol of formally announcing the arrival of VIP guests at audiences, state dinners and conferences on the monarch's premises.
+Often the position also includes the honorary privilege as chief of the protocol of formally announcing the arrival of VIP guests at audiences, state dinners and conferences on the monarch's premises.
 This office was often made hereditary in the high nobility, e.g. the English Earl Marshal and the Scots Earl Marischal.

 Civilian

 The term is also used in more ordinary contexts, such as modern pageantry; for example, the grand marshal of a parade is often an honored guest or dignitary.

 In the United States, many colleges and universities have marshals.
 In some cases, there is a single "faculty marshal," appointed to the post on a more or less permanent basis.
 In other cases, there are one or several faculty marshals, and often one or several student marshals appointed for a single occasion.
 In all cases, the post is one of honor given to a senior faculty member or outstanding student, and the functions are generally limited to leading processions or parts of processions during commencement exercises, academic convocations, encaenia and similar events.
 These marshals often carry maces, staffs or wands of office.

 A chief usher at a large wedding is sometimes called a wedding marshal.
 In addition to coordinating other ushers in attending guests, the wedding marshal may be a messenger between parties to signal the impending start of the service or communicate delays.
 In a church wedding, particularly a nuptial mass, these functions may be assumed by a verger.
 The wedding marshal is a position of honor and trust, often filled by a close friend or relative.